vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 the liṅga \(i.e. on the square column?\) the four Lokapālas are situated, Virūḍha,

-Dhr̥tarāṣṭra, Vir¯upākṣa, and Kubera, with lances \( ś¯ula\) in their hands, wearing armour and ornaments.
+Dhr̥tarāṣṭra, Virūpākṣa, and Kubera, with lances \( śūla\) in their hands, wearing armour and ornaments.
 9 It is said that in this construction Virūḍha is

-Śakra, Dhr̥tarāṣṭra is Yama, Vir¯upākṣa is Varuṇa, and Kubera is Rājarāja.
+Śakra, Dhr̥tarāṣṭra is Yama, Virūpākṣa is Varuṇa, and Kubera is Rājarāja.

 This aiḍūka  is named ‘Prajāhita’; men who worship it obtain happiness and

 heaven after death.

-Shah in her commentary emphasizes that this Aiḍ¯uka structure is not a particular deity but is designed to embody the whole universe.
+Shah in her commentary emphasizes that this Aiḍūka structure is not a particular deity but is designed to embody the whole universe.
 As to the names of the Lokapālas she remarks: ‘These are known to Buddhist mythology as the four Buddhist Yakṣas who do the work of the Lokapālaṣ’10 Shah assumes that 4 Harṣacarita \(HC\* 6 p.
 300\): kalpitaśokaśalye sudhānicayacite citācaityacihne, which

 Śaṁkara glosses: citāyāṁcaityacihnas tadākāraṁcihnam, śmaśānadevagr̥ haṁvā |